Albanians in the United Kingdom: History

 Albanians in the United Kingdom were first mentioned as merchants and seamen on the coasts of England during the 14th and 15th centuries.

 Albanian stradioti mercenaries during the 16th century served the English king in his wars against the Kingdom of Scotland.

 The history of modern-day Albanians in the UK began in the early 20th century, when a small group of Albanians arrived in this country.
 Among them was one of the greatest Albanian intellectuals, Faik Konica, who moved to London and continued to publish the magazine Albania, which he had founded in Brussels.
 Shortly after World War II, there were about 100 Albanians in Britain.

 The 1991 census recorded only 338 Albanians in England.
 In 1993, the figure had risen to 2,500.
 Many were young Kosovars who avoided recruiting into the Yugoslav Army, who had sought political asylum.
 In June 1996, a Supreme Court decision accepted that Kosovo Albanians were persecuted in the former Yugoslavia.
 This meant that all Kosovo Albanians should be granted residence permits in Britain.
 After this decision, Britain faced a huge and unexpected influx of Albanians from Kosovo, Albania, the Republic of Macedonia, Montenegro and Serbia.
 By the end of 1997, around 30,000 Albanians lived in Britain.

 Many Albanians are reported to have moved to the UK by pretending to be Kosovans fleeing the Kosovo War.

-In August 2022, it was reported that British government officials believed that Albanians made up 50 to 60% of irregular small boat migrant arrivals, with 1,727 Albanian arrivals recorded in May and June 2022 compared to only 898 between 2018 and 2021.
-In the first half of 2022, Albanians made up 18% of the recorded arrivals.
-In the second quarter of 2022, Albanians became the largest nationality group claiming asylum in the UK, with applications from 3,289 people.
-53% of Albanian asylum seekers' claims were granted in an initial decision in the year to June 2022.

-In October 2022, a committee of British Members of Parliament heard that so far that year over 12,000 people from Albania had entered the UK via small boat during the English Channel migrant crossings.
-An estimated 10,000 of which were adult men which represented around 'one to two percent' of the entire male population of Albania.
-The numbers were described as an 'exponential rise' as only 50 Albanians had arrived via this method in 2020 and 800 in 2021.
-The rise in numbers was blamed on Albanian criminal gangs gaining a foothold in northern France.